 PREREQUISITE: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a "C" or higher Intermediate College Algebra (MTH 100).
+An alternative to this is that the student should successfully pass with a "C" or higher in MTH 100.